A Black-box Adversarial Attack Strategy with Adjustable Sparsity and Generalizability for Deep Image Classifiers: Related Works

 \section{Related Works}

-The work of \cite{shiva2017simple} has recently been carried forward by researches such as \cite{su2019one,Modas_2019_CVPR,Croce_2019_ICCV} which showed that sparse perturbations are not only effective but are also likely to offer better imperceptibility.
+The work of Narodytska and Kasiviswanathan \cite{shiva2017simple} has recently been carried forward by research works like \cite{su2019one,Modas_2019_CVPR,Croce_2019_ICCV} that indicated that sparse perturbations are not only effective but are also likely to offer better imperceptibility.
 However, these notable attempts for generating sparse and efficient adversarial perturbation have only been applied for IDAs.
-In case of UAAs the complexity of the problem considerably increases as it becomes even more difficult to find a limited set of pixels, modifying which will affect a large set of images containing variety of objects in differing scales, lighting conditions, etc.
+In the case of UAAs, the complexity of the problem considerably increases as it becomes even more difficult to find a limited set of pixels, modifying which will affect a large set of images containing a variety of objects in differing scales, lighting conditions, etc.

-Evolutionary Optimization (EvO) algorithms gained popularity in devising adversarial perturbations as they can handle large scale problems and are especially useful in black box setting.
+Evolutionary Optimization (EvO) algorithms gained popularity in devising adversarial perturbations as they can handle large-scale problems and are especially useful in the black-box setting.
 A couple of works \cite{su2019one,alzanot2019genattack} attempted to respectively utilize DE and Genetic Algorithm (GA) to carry out successful IDA.
-However, as discussed earlier, the underlying optimization problem is extremely high dimensional in nature which \cite{alzanot2019genattack} did not consider and \cite{su2019one} avoided by restricting themselves to one pixel attack.
-This led them to rely on the canonical variants of the EvO algorithms which alongside being ineffective in large scale optimization problem are susceptible to the curse of dimensionality.
+However, as discussed earlier in Section \ref{intro}, the underlying optimization problem is extremely high-dimensional in nature.
+A fact which Alzanot \textit{et al.} \cite{alzanot2019genattack} did not consider and Su \textit{et al.} \cite{su2019one} avoided by restricting themselves to one pixel attack.
+This led them to rely on the canonical variants of the EvO algorithms which are susceptible to the curse of dimensionality alongside being ineffective in a large-scale optimization problem.